VoteIT/channels_envelope/README.md

   channel to be valid.
 - **Message validation in different steps**
-  First the basic message structure, then the payload itself and then maybe actual objects.
+  First the basic message structure, then the payload itself and any expensive validations (like db queries) outside the async consumer.
 - **No surprises**
   If a payload doesn't conform to an actual message that's supposed to be communicated through that channel, it will be dropped.

-## Prerequesites
+## Prerequisites

+* Basic Django knowledge.
-Read up on Django Channels and what it does - especially consumers.
+* Read up on Django Channels and what it does - especially consumers.
-In this example we'll be using a mock consumer.
-We'll focus on what happens after the Channels consumer has received a message.

-We'll also prep replies to be sent to a websocket connection or another channels consumer.

 ## Core concepts